Russian political philosopher, analyst, and strategist Aleksandr Dugin berates Putin in letter published online

 The renowned Russian political philosopher, analyst, and strategist, is known for his views which have widely been characterised as being neo-fascist.
 His words pull no punches, and it must be remembered that Dugin’s daughter Darya was assassinated a few months ago by a car bomb in Moscow.

 His rant came hot on the heels of Russia pulling its troops out of the Kherson region, a move which has obviously not gone down well with Dugin.
-Although he has no official ties to the Kremlin, has often been referred to in the past as ‘Putin’s brain’, with many claiming that he has a lot of influence.
+Although he has no official ties to the Kremlin, he has often been referred to as ‘Putin’s brain’, with many claiming that he has a lot of influence.
 Others have rebuffed this so-called influence as being exaggerated.

 Dugin’s letter translates into English roughly as: “A Russian city was commissioned, the capital of one of the regions of Russia – the same as Belgorod, Kursk, Donetsk, or Simferopol.
 If you don’t care, then you are not Russian”.